 Adults and children referred by a doctor, nurse, health care professionals or school nurses.

-Referrals for tier 2 obesity should continue to be sent to Weight Watchers, who are commissioned for this pathway.
+Referrals for tier 2 obesity should continue to be sent to the Herts County Council commissioned service who are commissioned for this pathway.

 What will happen at your appointment